 It's interesting how the events of the 2015 Kickstarter campaign for Bloodstained influenced the development of characters.
 Specifically, when first announced Gebel was the villain of the piece.
 Once a hero, Gebel was corrupted by the dark magic thrust upon him and became the villain of the piece.
 All well and good on its own, but then the Kickstarter did well enough to warrant a mini-prequel.
 Thus we have Curse of the Moon which takes place before the corruption and casts Gebel as a hero.

-The character explores the castle, becomes teammates with Zangetsu, Miram, and Alfred.
-You gain an appreciation for him as a hero that will make his eventually heel-turn in Ritual of the Night more poigniant.
+The character explores the castle, becomes teammates with Zangetsu, Miriam, and Alfred.
+You gain an appreciation for him as a hero that will make his eventually heel-turn in Ritual of the Night more poignant.
 It's like the hell-turn Maxim took to motivate the plot of Harmony of Dissonance, except we get to play with the character first.
 We feel for the villain and what he's been through because we got to bond with him first.

 That's good storytelling, and it's all thanks to the Kickstarter campaign working out the way it did.